DziedzicGrzegorz/Nest_Build/README.md

 ## Committing Code

-When you want to commit, the `act` command is run in the `.git/hooks/pre-commit.sample` hook to check if the Docker containers run correctly.
+When committing, the `act` command is run in the `.git/hooks/pre-commit` hook to verify the Docker containers are running correctly.